steelburn/ai-stack-build/README.md

 | **PostgreSQL** | Primary Database | Internal services only |
 | **Redis** | Cache & Sessions | Internal services only |
 | **Supabase** | Alternative Database | Internal services only |

-> **Security Note**: All user-facing services are protected behind the Nginx reverse proxy with SSL/TLS encryption, rate limiting, and security headers.
-Direct port access has been removed for security.

 ## 🔐 Security Configuration